domdorn/cities_skylines_2_mac_apple_silicon/README.md

 # Cities: Skylines 2 on Mac / Apple Silicon

-This repository is the approach to simplify getting *Cities Skylines 2* running on MacOS / Apple Silicon.
+<strong>This repository is the approach to simplify getting *Cities Skylines 2* running on MacOS / Apple Silicon.</strong>

-I have a MacBook Pro M3 Max and created a guide on Reddit ( https://www.reddit.com/r/CitiesSkylines2/comments/197i518/running_cities_skylines_2_on_macbook_pro_m3_max/ )
+This repository should simplify the process and make it easier for others to get the game running on their Macs without many manual steps.

 ## Installation Instructions